TPZ-CORE/tpz_users_inactivity/README.md

 - The specified script is used to delete permanently users that are inactive from the server.
 This is very handful when users haven't joined for a long time.

-- Supports Group roles to prevent users who are administrators, moderators to be removed for inactivity.

 - Supports Steam Identifiers to prevent users who are listed to be removed for inactivity.

 - There is a possibility on the configuration file to remove - delete multiple database tables for cleaning more data than only removing a user from characters table (such as removing data from passportd, leveling, mailbox, stables, etc).